firefly-iii/docs/docs/import/csv.rst

 .. code-block:: bash

-   php artisan firefly-iii:create-import file.csv config.json --token=<token>
+   php artisan firefly-iii:csv-import file.csv config.json --token=<token>

 You can read more about this command in the help text.

 .. code-block:: bash

-   php artisan help firefly-iii:create-import
+   php artisan help firefly-iii:csv-import

 Best practices
 --------------